 - Picnicking is prohibited.

-- Reservations are required for all groups.
+- Reservations are required for groups larger than 10.

 - Photography permits are required for all posed formal photography and video.
 Download the Guidelines here.